Xeverous/the_website/website/pages/cpp/tutorials/beginner/09_streams/01_introduction/introduction.rst

     How relevant is this for Windows?

-From C and C++ point of view (as a user of the standard library) there is no difference.
-Obviously underlying implementation is different - even file descriptors (called *file handles* there) are designed differently.
+From C and C++ point of view (as a user of the standard library) there is no difference - they just work.
+Obviously underlying implementation is different - even file descriptors (called *file handles* on Windows) are designed differently.

 Stream redirection
 ##################